 Agatha H and the Airship City is an illustrated comic made into a novel.
 The story has a very anime feel ( Full Metal Alchemist meets The Last Exile).
 Most surprising is the minimal amount true action that takes place in what should be an action adventure novel.
-It devotes a lot of time to the development and devotes large amount of print devoted to the building of the world.
-The story is entertaining but doesn’t bring anything overly original to the steampunk genre.
+It devotes a lot of attention to the development of the characters and the world in which they live.
+Agatha H and the Airship City is entertaining but doesn’t bring many original concepts to the steampunk genre.

 Agatha H is what is known as a “Spark”, a person who has a royal lineage with mad scientist like abilities.
 This is similar to the Clockworkers in The Doomday Machine.
 The Story Follows Agatha as she and others come to discover her powers of scientific creation.
 Her powers to make scientific things are both a blessing and a curse.
 She is also discovered to be the descendant of famous Sparks the Brothers who are hero’s in the Steampunk world.